 This method comes from a metaphor about mining for gold: The smartest investor in a gold rush is the person who sells pickaxes to the miners.
 In bitcoin mining, that means investing in companies that produce mining hardware.
 These companies are on the rise as miners search for better, more efficient technology.

-There are definitely risks to investing in mining hardware companies, but it’s a good way to get involved in the world of mining without buying any hardware yourself.
+There are definitely risks to investing in mining hardware companies, but it can be a good way to get involved in the world of mining without buying any hardware yourself.

 Is bitcoin mining right for you?

-Bitcoin mining isn’t what it used to be.
-It’s risky, consumes a lot of energy and requires powerful, specialized equipment.
+Bitcoin mining is risky, consumes a lot of energy and requires powerful, specialized equipment.
 Despite all that, plenty of people are still drawn to the appeal of mining as an investment opportunity.